OmarMOHMD/OmarMOHMD/README.md

-# A DevOps Engineer
-### Hi there 👋 I'm Omar Muhammed
+### Hi there 👋 I'm Omar Muhammed!

-DevOps & Cloud enthusiast who loves building reliable, automated systems.
+A DevOps & Cloud enthusiast who loves building reliable, automated systems.
 I enjoy experimenting with Docker, Kubernetes, Terraform, and CI/CD pipelines.
 Always learning—whether it’s a new tech stack or a better way to solve problems.
 ⚡Fun Fact :I never miss a good cup of coffee while debugging.